gbdev/gbdev.github.io/website/guides/lyc_timing.md

-I’m a bit of a perfectionist, so I usually like to strive for the absolute best method.
+I'm a bit of a perfectionist, so I usually like to strive for the absolute best method.
 In a perfect world, we would precisely know whether we have enough Hblank left to safely exit.
 There actually is a way to do that though!
 You just need to count exactly how long your routine takes, and make sure it always exits during Hblank.
 This comes with some caveats though.
-Most routines, if they haven’t been specifically designed for this method, will take a variable amount of time.
-The main things you need to avoid are ‘if’ statements and loops.
+Most routines, if they haven't been specifically designed for this method, will take a variable amount of time.
+The main things you need to avoid are `if` statements and loops.
 Specifically, if statements of this form are problematic:

 ```asm
 	; test a condition here...